Tuned Global Case Study

 Tuned Global is a mobile engagement company that helps brands engage their customers through music.
 Their turnkey and branded music streaming apps, combined with innovative music business models and deep business intelligence allow brands and music labels to grow their business.

 Tuned Global have worked on customer engagement campaigns with Australian brands such as Universal Music Group, Samsung Mobile, Coles and JB HI-FI, and are now focusing on growth with new clients across Japan, South-East Asia and Africa.

 Tuned Global recognised that their current system was limited in scale and geography – the two essential elements needed to deliver to potentially hundreds of millions of monthly active users.
 Tuned Global knew they needed to adapt their current physical and Softlayer infrastructure to ensure their system could scale to cope with the demands of such a massive customer base.

 They wanted to introduce automated deployments and scalability to their system – and migrate to Amazon Web Services (AWS) to leverage infrastructure closer to the end customers.
 They also wanted to implement a DevOps approach and improve the way the music apps of their clients interact with the infrastructure.
 They needed a partner with the expertise to assist in the development and ongoing maintenance so that their team could develop faster and spend more time focusing on improving user experience and new product enhancements.

 How base2Services delivered

-Following the same collaborative approach as the initial migration, the entire solution has been migrated to AWS as part of ongoing enhancements, reducing the impact to the development team and improving the overall scalability, cost and performance of Tuned Global’s system.
-All phases of the implementation, ongoing enhancements and ongoing 24/7 support for Tuned Global have been provided as part of our DevOps as a Service offering.
+Following the same collaborative approach as the initial migration, the entire solution has been migrated to AWS as part of ongoing enhancements, reducing the impact to the development team and improving the overall scalability, cost and performance of Tuned Global's system.
+All phases of the implementation, ongoing enhancements and ongoing 24/7 support and cloud management for Tuned Global have been provided as part of our DevOps as a Service offering.